KMIR-TV

-KMIR-TV (channel 36, cable channel 6) is a television station licensed to Palm Springs, California, United States, serving as the NBC affiliate for the Coachella Valley.
-It is owned by Entravision Communications (as the company's only NBC affiliate), and is sister to MyNetworkTV affiliate KPSE-LD (channel 50, also licensed to Palm Springs), Indio-licensed Univision affiliate KVER-CD (channel 41) and UniMás affiliate KEVC-CD (channel 5).
+KMIR-TV (channel 36, cable channel 13) is a television station licensed to Palm Springs, California, United States, serving as the NBC affiliate for the Coachella Valley.
+It is owned by Entravision Communications (as the company's only NBC affiliate), and is sister to Univision affiliate KVER-CD (channel 41), UniMás affiliate KEVC-CD (channel 5), and KPSE-LD (channel 50), an independent station with MyNetworkTV.
 KMIR and KPSE share studios on Parkview Drive in Palm Desert; KEVC and KVER maintain separate facilities on Corporate Way, also in Palm Desert.
 KMIR's transmitter is located atop Edom Hill in Cathedral City.